quytelda/krita-panel/outline.md

 The small "alpha" icon next to a layer's name toggles "alpha inheritence".
 When alpha inheritence is enabled for layer, its content is "clipped" to content of the layers below it (within the group).
+This means the layer in question will be composited in a way that doesn't alter the opacity of the stack below.

+Example:

-Example: Create a group layer with two children, one has a circle and the other a square.
+	Create a group layer with two children, one has a circle and the other a square.
 Enable alpha inheritance on the top layer to demonstrate.
 Move the top layer around to demonstrate this is non-destructive.

+	Next, demonstrate how compositing only considers the layers in the current group by moving the layers outside the group.

 ## Fill Layers